Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Empirical Analyses

 \cref{fig:res_tau_IED_SAF_Type-1} shows the changes in the estimated average number of insurgent attacks {\it in Baghdad} as the expected number of airstrikes increases from 1 to $2, 3, \dots, 6$ airstrikes per day in the entire country (horizontal axis).
 We also vary the duration of intervention from $M=1$ day to $\lag = 30$ days (columns).
 Both the point estimate (solid lines) and 95\% CIs (grey bands) are shown.
-Consistent with \cref{fig:res_IED_SAF}, we find that increasing the number of airstrikes leads to a greater number of attacks when the duration of intervention is 7 days.
-These effects appear to decrease when the intervention is much shorter or lasts for a month.
+Consistent with \cref{fig:res_IED_SAF}, we find that increasing the number of airstrikes leads to a greater number of attacks when the duration of intervention is 7 or 30 days.
+These effects appear to be smaller when the intervention is much shorter.
 The patterns are similar for both IEDs and SAFs.

 \cref{fig:res_tau_IED_SAF_Lagged} shows the change in the estimated number of IEDs and SAFs attacks in Baghdad when increasing the number of airstrikes $\lag$ {\it days before}, while the expected number of airstrikes during the following $\lag -1$ days equals one per day.
 We find that all estimated lagged effects for $\lag = 3$ are negative, whereas the estimated lagged effects for $\lag = 7$ are positive.
 This suggests that increasing the number of airstrikes may reduce insurgent violence in a short term while leading to an increase in a longer term. \cref{app_tab:res_tau} presents the effect estimates and 95\% CIs for various interventions and outcomes.